Contents

 If you have bigger telescopes on tripods or computerized models that require power then you have to start thinking about safety issues and also the cost if they get knocked over and broken!

-Smart telescopes like the Stellina or eVscope are actually great for families to sit around and use together to find deep-sky objects and take photos of them.
-They are very expensive though.
+Smart telescopes are actually great for families to sit around and use together to find deep-sky objects and take photos of them.
+They are expensive but newer models are coming down in price.

-See The Best Smart Telescopes (Stellina vs eVscope Equinox) for more info.
+See the Best Smart Telescopes for more info.

 Can children use astronomy binoculars?